christoph-cullmann/qmk/readme.md

 Derived from the default layout.

-Lower and raise layer like in default.
+Lower and raise layer mostly like in the default layout.

-QWERTY layer has home row modifiers.

 NAV layer with reverse-T cursors.